When I'm about to meet my Maker,

 I'm going to die.
 We all are.

 I have more compassion for my fellow human beings.
 I imagine each one in their last moments before death.
-We're all in the same boat.
-We face death alone.
+We meet our Maker alone.

 We didn't ask to be born.
 We try to make sense of it, make the most of it, despite obstacles put in our path by the Illuminati.